mintdesignstudio/mintwebsite/README.md

 Runs ./preprod.js which minifies JavaScript, CSS and HTML, and inlines JS and CSS in the HTML.
 Images are also compressed.

 #Caching
 CloudFront is setup to cache everything in the public directory for three months, and everything else for 24 hours.
 Express serves all static content with a cache expiration set to three months.
+The cache settings in Express is probably not necessary due to the cache settings in CloudFront.

+CloudFront accepts requests from www.domain.com The domain host forwards requests to domain.com to www.domain.com, without cloaking.

 #Enable under construction page
 Set the ```construction``` property to ```true``` in ```config.js```, commit and push the changes.